Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Two-points correlations on trees

-We show below the monotonicity of the 2-point correlation restricted to arbitrary trees.
-We will start by expressing the 2-point correlation via hitting times, \cref{lem:hitting_time_expression}, we then show by means of \cref{thm:general_monotonicity} monotocity of one point rooting events, \cref{prop:monotone_rooting} below, and after a last bound on the derivatives of hitting time events \cref{lem:derivative_bound_conditional_rooting}, we derive the main claim using these three lemmas.
+Below we show the monotonicity of the 2-point correlation restricted to arbitrary trees.
+We will start by expressing the 2-point correlation via hitting times in \cref{lem:hitting_time_expression}.
+Then in \cref{prop:monotone_rooting} we then show the monotocity of one point rooting events, by means of \cref{thm:derivative_probabilities}.
+After a last bound on the derivatives of hitting time events \cref{lem:derivative_bound_conditional_rooting}, we derive the main claim using these three lemmas.

 \begin{lemma}[Hitting time expression for two-point correlation between adjacent vertices in trees] Let $G=(V,E,w)$ be a weighted directed tree and $x,y \in V$ two adjacent vertices.
 Let $\P_v$ denote the law of the random walk $X$ starting at vertex $v \in V$.
 The hitting time of vertex $v$ by $X$ is denoted by $\tau_v$ and $\tau_{q}$ is an independent exponential killing time with rate $q$.
 Then it holds that